mjschultz/django-tastefulpy/docs/resources.rst

 Why Resource URIs?
 ==================

-Resource URIs play a heavy role in how Tastypie delivers data.
+Resource URIs play a heavy role in how Tastefulpy delivers data.
 This can seem very different from other solutions which simply inline related data.
-Though Tastypie can inline data like that (using ``full=True`` on the field with the relation), the default is to provide URIs.
+Though Tastefulpy can inline data like that (using ``full=True`` on the field with the relation), the default is to provide URIs.

 URIs are useful because it results in smaller payloads, letting you fetch only